 However, those preferring a more organized sightseeing activity will be easily overwhelmed.
 It’s a good idea to go for an alternative proposal.

-I suggest you check this street food tour or go for a more adventurous experience discovering Chania by joining this guided segway tour.
+I suggest you check out this street food tour or go for a more adventurous experience discovering Chania by joining this guided segway tour.

 … Or come and let’s meet!
 I traveled to Crete every year for several years until I finally moved to Chania!